Georgian Airways: Bankruptcy

-The insolvency plan focusses on the year-round profitable routes (Amsterdam, Tel Aviv and Minsk) and a few profitable seasonal charters, while guaranteeing these flights.
+The insolvency plan focused on the year-round profitable routes (Amsterdam, Tel Aviv and Minsk) and a few profitable seasonal charters, while guaranteeing these flights.
 Georgian Airways indicated in January 2022 that it would continue to operate the flights.
+Currently, the airline operates more routes.

 Destinations

-As of April 2022, Georgian Airways operates scheduled services from Tbilisi International Airport to destinations in Austria, Israel and Netherlands, while it jointly sells (but not operates) flights to Armenia and France.
+As of October 2024, Georgian Airways operates scheduled services from Tbilisi International Airport to destinations in the European Union, Israel and Russia, while it jointly sells (but does not operate) flights to Armenia and France.

 Partners

 Georgian Airways partners with the following airlines: